85rhrl/PP3/README.md

 - __Input validation and error-checking__
     - For an improved user experience, all inputs are validated:
-        - The player's name/nickname must be have a length 1 and 20 characters.
+        - The player's name/nickname must have a length between 1 and 20 characters.
         ![Name validation](docs/images/06-name-validation.png)

-        - The row and column must be an integer that is inside the board.
+        - The row and column must be integers that are inside the board.
         - The game asks the player for new coordinates when guessing the same location twice.
         ![Coordinates validation](docs/images/07-coord-validation.png)

 - __Game Result__
-    - Battleship will congratulate the player if all ships were destroyed:
+    - Battleship will congratulate the player if all ships are destroyed:
     ![Victory](docs/images/08-victory.png)

-    - Battleship will let the player when they ran out of turns and ships are still floating:
+    - Battleship will let the player know when they run out of turns and ships are still floating:
     ![Defeat](docs/images/09-defeat.png)

     - After the game's result, Battlefield asks the player if they would like to play again.